Sangqpham0102/Gender-Ident-with-SVM-CNN/README.md

 - The model employs a combination of feature extraction using Histogram of Oriented Gradients (HOG) and a machine learning classifier.
 - Note that due to missing files (`model2.sav` and `haarcascade_frontalface_default.xml`), the model cannot be executed directly.
 - To retrain the model and generate the missing files, run the code in `Source_code_svm.ipynb`.
 This notebook assists in retraining the model to create `model2.sav` and `haarcascade_frontalface_default.xml`.
-- The training data used to create the missing files can be found in the Kaggle Gender Classification Dataset.
+- The training data used to create the missing files can be found in  Kaggle Gender Classification Dataset.
 #### How to Retrain the Model
 To retrain the model and create the missing files, follow these steps: